reportportal/kubernetes/reportportal/README.md

 # k8s
-Kubernetes Helm config for ReportPortal
+Kubernetes Helm config for installation ReportPortal with Amazon RDS as an external database

-**Do note that this is a Beta version**
+**Overall information**

 This Helm project is created to install all mandatory services to run ReportPortal with only one commando, but it implies that an external Amazon RDS Service for PostgreSQL should be used